a-und-b/ComfyUI_IC-Light-v2_fal/README.md

 ## Usage

-After installation, you'll find the "IClightV2 (fal.ai)" node in the ComfyUI interface.
-Connect it to your workflow to generate images using the IClightV2 model via fal.ai.
+After installation, you'll find the "IClightV2 (fal.ai)" node in the ComfyUI interface under the "image effects/lighting" category.
+Connect an input image to relight or change its background based on your prompt.

 ### Parameters

+- **image**: Input image to be relit
-- **prompt**: Text prompt for image generation
+- **prompt**: Text prompt describing the desired lighting or background
 - **negative_prompt**: Negative prompt to guide the model away from certain concepts
-- **image_size**: Output image size (square, portrait, landscape variants)
+- **num_inference_steps**: Number of denoising steps (impacts generation time and quality)
 - **guidance_scale**: Higher values enforce the prompt more strictly
-- **num_inference_steps**: Number of denoising steps (impacts generation time and quality)
 - **seed**: Random seed for reproducible results
+- **initial_latent**: Lighting direction - None, Left, Right, Top, or Bottom
+- **enable_hr_fix**: Enable high-resolution fix for better quality
+- **lowres_denoise**: Strength for low-resolution pass
+- **highres_denoise**: Strength for high-resolution pass (used with HR fix)
+- **hr_downscale**: Downscale factor for high-resolution pass
-- **num_images**: Number of images to generate
+- **num_images**: Number of variations to generate
+- **cfg**: Classifier-Free Guidance scale for generation
+- **output_format**: Output image format (JPEG or PNG)
+- **mask** (optional): Mask to target specific areas of the image

+## Example Workflow

+The basic workflow for using the IClightV2 node:

+1. Load an image using a ComfyUI image loader node
+2. Connect the image to the IClightV2 node
+3. Set your prompt and parameters
+4. Connect the output to a Preview or Save node

 ## License